uwiger/gproc/doc/gproc_monitor.md

-Unsubscribe from registration events for a certain nameThis function is the reverse of subscribe/1.
+Unsubscribe from registration events for a certain name

+This function is the reverse of subscribe/1.
 It removes the subscription.